Ripley6811/EvoGyre/README.md

 #### Collisions
 Bullets are considered as points in collisions and ships will be simple polygons.
+Collision interaction is based on the projected point and rendered image size (Map motion coordinates do not correspond well to image size).

 #### Image assets
 Spaceship graphics provided by [Udacity](www.udacity.com).
 Planets created by JWJ in